auralius/parallel-value-iteration/README.md

 - Vectorized: state-and-input flattening to eliminate nested-for, this process only relies on NumPy
 - Cython: nested parallel-for with OpenMP and Cython
 - Numba: nested parallel-for with Numba
-- Python multiprocessing: multiprocessing pool is applied to the outer-most loop, the remaining nested-loop is vectorized
+- Python multiprocessing: multiprocessing is applied to the outer-most loop, the remaining nested-loop is accelerated by using Numba
-- MPI: MPI is applied to the outer-most loop, the remaining nested-loop is vectorized
+- MPI: MPI is applied to the outer-most loop, the remaining nested-loop is accelerated by using Numba

 ### For the Cython version: